List of Alexandrov Ensemble soloists: Nikolai Timofeyevich Gres

-Critical commentary on a music video featuring Nikolai Gres

-(see screenshot right): Gres sings The Birch Tree on the music video Soviet Army Chorus and Dance Ensemble This is a late medieval composition about a man sitting under a birch tree, whittling and thinking of women.
+Critical commentary on a music video featuring Nikolai Gres: Gres sings The Birch Tree on the music video Soviet Army Chorus and Dance Ensemble This is a late medieval composition about a man sitting under a birch tree, whittling and thinking of women.
 It is usually categorised as a folk song as the name of the composer has been lost.
 However it is clearly a professional composition of a quality comparative to those of medieval Northern European composers of troubadour songs, such as Dufay and Binchois.
 This performance is part of the history of the early music revival movement.
 In the 19th century, rediscovered early music, along with folk music, was usually arranged to be performed in the grand orchestral or Italian operatic style.
 However, such music had always survived in church music, in one form or another, and people were used to hearing it performed in the style of traditional European church choirs: no vibrato; pure and clear tone; adjusting the voice production to the acoustics of the building.
 In church music, the building was always the secondary soundbox for the vocal instrument (the nasal cavity being the first).
 From the 1950s, early music performance reverted to this ecclesiastical style of singing.
 So the Alexandrov Ensemble performance of ca.1963 was very modern for its time.
 Gres sings like a church choir baritone, with the same appearance of spiritual joy as any oratorio soloist.
 The screenshot does not capture such a moment, but it does show the sheer effort that the performance required.
 His voice is responding to a building-soundbox too; in this case a recording studio.
 The Russian practice of the time was to film outdoors and then dub the sound later.
 Studio dubbing tends to appear artificial today, but on this occasion it is advantageous, as the church choral style does need a building-soundbox.
 From the 1970s, some early music singers, such as the Martin Best Ensemble, started to reflect what may have been the contemporary late medieval performance-style of troubadour songs: that is, the Arab singing style which can still be heard in Islamic sung prayer.
 Hence Gres' performance now sounds a little dated, but remains nonetheless one of the finest recorded performances of this song.